queryluke/masseffect-5e-data/data/traits/fury-of-the-small.md

   - type: other
     resource:
       reset: short
-    shortDesc: deal additional damage equal to your level if the creature is Medium or larger
+    shortDesc: Deal {{ level }} additional damage to a creature with an attack or power, if it is Medium or larger.
 ---